Crimson Cup Expands Direct Trade Relationship with Honduran Coffee FarmersMarch 19, 2023 (Published: April 8, 2013)

 Since 1991, Crimson Cup Coffee & Tea has hand-roasted great-tasting specialty coffee in Columbus, Ohio.
 We’ve also taught more than 300 independent business owners in 30 states how to be successful in specialty coffee through our 7 Steps to Coffee Shop Success program.

-Want to learn how to open a coffee shop?
+Questions about opening a coffee shop?
 Or want to learn more about our wholesale coffee roasting programs for specialty grocers, colleges and universities and restaurants and food service operators?
-Give us a call at 888-800-9224 or fill out this form, and we’ll get right back to you!
+Give us a call at 888-800-9224 or fill out this form, and we’ll get back to you within one business day.